huggingface/transformers/docs/source/training.rst

 In this tutorial, we will show you how to fine-tune a pretrained model from the Transformers library.
 In TensorFlow, models can be directly trained using Keras and the :obj:`fit` method.
-In PyTorch, there is no generic training loop so the 🤗 Transformers library provides an API with the class :class:`~transformers.Trainer` to let you fine-tune or train from scratch a model easily.
-Then we will show you how to use write the whole training loop in PyTorch.
+In PyTorch, there is no generic training loop so the 🤗 Transformers library provides an API with the class :class:`~transformers.Trainer` to let you fine-tune or train a model from scratch easily.
+Then we will show you how to alternatively write the whole training loop in PyTorch.

-Before we can fine-tune a model though, we need a dataset.
+Before we can fine-tune a model, we need a dataset.
 In this tutorial, we will show you how to fine-tune BERT on the `IMDB dataset <https://www.imdb.com/interfaces/>`__: the task is to classify whether movie reviews are positive or negative.
-For examples on other tasks, refer to the :ref:`additional-resources` section!
+For examples of other tasks, refer to the :ref:`additional-resources` section!

 .. _data-processing: